ChristianGrussler/LRIPy/README.md

 # LRIPy
-A Python package for rank constrained optimization by low-rank inducing norms and non-convex proximal splitting methods.
+A Python3 package for rank constrained optimization by low-rank inducing norms and non-convex proximal splitting methods.

 ## Purpose:
 Low-rank rank inducing norms and non-convex Proximal Splitting Algoriths attempt to find exact rank/cardinality-r solutions to minimization problems with convex loss functions, i.e., avoiding of regularzation heuristics.
 LRIPy provides Python implementations for the proximal mappings of the low-rank inducing Frobenius and Spectral norms, as well as, their epi-graph projections and non-convex counter parts.